HazemMourad/Automatic_AccountCreation/README.md

 # Automatic_AccountCreation
-Mass accounts creating through Excel Sheet
+Mass accounts creating through Excel Sheet , I used C#  and selenium in build this  app .